TylerOBrien/LudusJS/README.md

 > > Returns true if the passed value exists in the passed container.
 > > Is compatible with both arrays and objects.
 > >
 > > Performs strict comparisons, so the int value 3 and string value "3" will _not_ be  considered equal.
+See the third example for an example of this happening.

 ```javascript
 (function($){